DrewAPeterson7671/conways-game-of-life/README.md

 I think, without testing, the best approach is extract each method one by one to a class.
 Modify it.
 Then run the script to ensure it works.
 Making these canges will take some comments out of context, will need to review at the end.

+Once separated into classes, examine the methods for things that can be separated into other methods.